Conformal perturbation theory from open string field theory: Introduction and Conclusion

 \section{Introduction and Conclusion}

 Study of consistent boundary conditions in two-dimensional conformal field theory (CFT) is a long and fascinating subject with many applications.
 There is a number of stringent constraints on the spectrum of boundary operators and operator product expansion (OPE) coefficients \cite{Cardy:1986gw, Cardy:1989ir, Lewellen:1991tb}.
-Flurry of work towards the end of the last millennium culminated in fairly complete characterization of boundary conditions in rational conformal field theories. \cite{Behrend:1999bn}.
-Little is known for the non-rational case.
+Flurry of work towards the end of the last millennium culminated in a fairly complete characterization of boundary conditions in rational conformal field theories \cite{Cardy:1989ir, Behrend:1999bn}.
+Little is known, however, for the non-rational case.
 Except in few examples \cite{Affleck:2000ws, Schnabl:2019oom} where for special points in the moduli space rational structure may emerge, one has to resort either to perturbative or numerical approaches.
-Numerically one can use the truncated conformal space approach or level truncation in open string field theory (OSFT) \cite{Kudrna:2014rya,Kudrna:2021rzd}.
+Numerically, one can use the truncated conformal space approach \cite{Dorey:1997yg, Runkel} or level truncation in open string field theory (OSFT) \cite{Kudrna:2014rya, Kudrna:2021rzd}.
 Perturbatively, one can start with a given consistent conformal boundary condition and perturb it by a weakly relevant operator with dimension $h$ close to 1.
-Such flows were first studied by Affleck and Ludwig \cite{Affleck:1991tk} who showed that for a nearby fixed point \be \frac{\Delta g}{g} = - \frac{\pi^2}{3} \frac{y^3}{C_{VVV}^2} + O(y^4), \ee where $g$ is the universal ground state degeneracy or boundary entropy.
-It is the single most elementary characterizing quantity of a given boundary condition given by the disk partition function.
-They conjectured that the corresponding $g$-function decreases along the RG flow which was later proved \cite{Friedan:2003yc}.
-These flows have been applied to minimal models in \cite{Recknagel:2000ri}.
+Such flows were first considered by Affleck and Ludwig \cite{Affleck:1991tk} following analogous calculations by Zamolodchikov \cite{Zamolodchikov:1987ti} for the bulk perturbations.
+They have introduced a new universal quantity $g$ characterizing conformal boundary conditions, playing a role of noninteger ground-state degeneracy.
+It appeared as an intensive part of the free energy on a cylinder and can be interpreted as the value of the disk partition function.
+For a nearby fixed point they showed \be \frac{\Delta g}{g} = - \frac{\pi^2}{3} \frac{y^3}{C_{VVV}^2} + O(y^4), \qquad y \equiv 1-h, \ee where $C_{VVV}$ is a three-point structure constant of $V$, which led them to conjecture that the corresponding $g$-function decreases along the RG flow which was later proved \cite{Friedan:2003yc}.
+These flows have been applied to minimal models \cite{Recknagel:2000ri} and further studied in \cite{Schmidt-Colinet:2009pga}